singh-man/books/crackingTheCoding/09_systemDesignAndScalability.md

 This is great-but what does it mean to visit page v?
 Is page v defined based on its content or its URL?

 If it's defined based  on its URL,  we must recognize that  URL parameters  might indicate a completely different page.
-For example, the  page www.careercup.com/page?pid=microsoft-interview­ questions is totally different from the page www.careercup.c om/page ?pid=google-interview­ questions.
+For example, the  page www.careercup.com/page?pid=microsoft-interview­ questions is totally different from the page www.careercup.com/page?pid=google-interview­ questions.
 But, we can also append  URL parameters  arbitrarily to any URL without truly changing the page, provided it's not a parameter  that the web application recognizes and handles.
 The  page www. careercup.com?foobar=hello is the same as www.careercup.com.

 "Okay, then", you might say, "let's define it based on its content".
 That sounds good too, at first, but it also doesn't quite work.
 Suppose I have some randomly generated content on the careercup.com home page.
 Is it a different page each time you visit it?
 Not really.